← All writing

 The cleanest thing to try is a per-user vector you add to the residual stream at one layer.
 Run the user's facts through the model once, capture the residual at the query position, store δu=hB[L]hA[L]\delta_u = h_B[L] - h_A[L] (with-fact minus without-fact, length-matched).
 At request time, add δu\delta_u at the same layer.

 For a single user this works ridiculously well.
 At L23L \geq 23, δu\delta_u alone produces 100% greedy-generation recall, transfers across 10 unseen query paraphrases, and works across five fact types.
-Phase transition is sharp: nothing at L20L \leq 20, lock-in at L22L \geq 22.
+The phase transition is sharp: nothing at L20L \leq 20, lock-in at L22L \geq 22.

 Then you try to compose.
 Naive sum: 57% at S=2|S|=2, 9% at S=5|S|=5, 0% at S=10|S|=10.
 Six rescue attempts (mean-norm, S\sqrt{|S|}-norm, bias-centering, pre-query extraction, joint extraction) hit the same wall.